jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 Done!
 Now every modification will be saved to the database.

-### Save changes to history file
+### Saving changes into a history file
-Next project will save all incoming message to the history file.
-The type of this project is Amqp and this requires a RabbitMQ server.
-Firstly, create a RabbitMQ database named the `infra-todo-rabbitmq`.
+The next project will save all the incoming messages into the history file.
+The type of this project is Amqp and it requires a RabbitMQ server.
+Firstly, create a RabbitMQ server named `infra-todo-rabbitmq`.
 ![enter image description here](http://image.prntscr.com/image/2701983e4a194e8b98ac8704d2bb6b07.png)

-After the previous is done, make a Amqp project:
+After the server is done, make an Amqp project:
 ![enter image description here](http://image.prntscr.com/image/86f5a9fd4a8e47c7b27a6ca36f190703.png)

-Modify in config file the messaging params, to this:
+Modify messaging parameters in the config file, to this:
 ```javascript
 messaging: {
 	requestQueue: 'requests'
 }
 ```
-Create a simple function into `Consumer.ts` file, wich will create the history files when it does not exists.
+Create a simple function into the `Consumer.ts` file.
+This function will create the history file if it does not exist.
 ```javascript
 async function investigateFileLocation() {
 	const exists = fs.existsSync('./history.txt') if (!exists) {